1 Corinthians 5:1-6:20 Comments by Stephen Ricker

 * 1 Corinthians 5:1 "It is actually reported that there is sexual immorality among you, and of a kind that does not occur even among pagans: A man has his father's wife."

-* Some Christian avoid this chapter because some could be offended.
+Some avoid this chapter because some could be offended.
 I do not mean to offend.
-I am looking at Paul's instructions here to understand and find hope, faith, and love to continue in my life.
+I am looking at Paul's instructions here to understand and thus to have hope, faith, and love to continue in my life.

-Paul then states that they were to not associate with believers that continually engage in 6 actions.
+Paul then states that they were not to associate with believers who continually engage in 6 actions.
 He makes it clear that he is not including unbelievers.
-The actions are sexual immorality, greed, idolatry, slandering, alcoholism, and swindling.
+The actions are sexual immorality, greed, idolatry, slander, alcoholism, and swindling.
 I do not believe Paul is introducing the law.
-Rather he is giving direction to help the congregation from falling into destructive yeast that would cause them to fall into harmful practices.
+Rather, he is giving direction to help the congregation from falling into destructive yeast that would cause them to fall into harmful practices.

 I am to help people, but only if they want to be helped.
-I am to not force change on anyone.
-This is a common error.
-Some who want change go through a 12 step program.
-They are good tools God uses.
-I know that I continually need to check my motives and actions to see if I am guilty of any of these for I do fall into some of these harmful actions from time to time.
+I am not and cannot force change on anyone.
+Forcing someone to stop a bad and even harmful habit when they have no desire to is a common mistake.
+Some who want change go through a 12-step program, a good tool God uses.
+I know that I continually need to check my motives and actions to see if I am guilty of any of these, for I am tempted to fall into some of these harmful actions from time to time.
+Resist the devil, and he will flee.

 *